top of page

 Shallots !
 How Similar Are They to Onions & Garlic

-But what is the difference between Garlic, Onions and Shallots?
-The short answer is that garlic, onions and shallots are all unique vegetables.
-And each comes in a wide variety of flavors, shapes and sizes.
-Shallots, like onions and garlic, are a member of the allium family, but their flavor is sweeter, richer, and sometimes more potent.
+Shallots are not oddly shaped onions.
+But what is the difference between Garlic, Onions, and Shallots?
+The short answer is that garlic, onions, and shallots are all unique vegetables.
+And each comes in a wide variety of flavors, shapes, and sizes.
+Shallots, like onions and garlic, are members of the allium family, but their flavor is sweeter, richer, and sometimes more potent.
 Shallots, like garlic, grow in clusters, with several bulbs attached at the base.
 Shallots have coppery skins and magenta skins.
 Their off-white flesh, is usually tinged with hues of magenta.
-French, Indonesian and southern Indian cooking uses the shallot instead of onion, but keep in mind there is no good replacement for garlic.
+French, Indonesian, and southern Indian cooking uses the shallot instead of onion, but keep in mind that there is no good replacement for garlic.

 Shallots on the Left.
 Garlic on the Right.